-Lisa Bloom quits Harvey Weinstein's team
+Lisa Bloom and Lanny Davis leave Harvey Weinstein's legal team

 Presumably that review will no longer take place.

-Bloom did not immediately respond to an interview request on Saturday.
+Bloom did not respond to an interview request on Saturday.